 The Company conducts sensitivity analysis to quantify the exposure to the risk of changes in the key underlying actuarial assumptions.
 A sensitivity analysis is conducted on each variable, whilst holding all other variables constant.
 The tables below describe how a change in each assumption will affect the profit before tax.
-There is no impact on profit and loss and retained earnings.
+There is no impact on equity reserves.